Submitting service requests

 Remedy with Smart IT is integrated with BMC Service Request Management, which provides an online service catalog from which employees can view and request services that are available to them.
 The IT department and other business departments within a company can define offered services, publish those services in the service catalog, and automate the fulfillment of those services for their users.
 A service request (or request) is the service offering that is generated from a service request definition (SRD).
 End users can submit and view their requests through BMC Digital Workplace, the Request Entry console in BMC Service Request Management, or through a custom portal developed for the purpose of submitting and managing requests.

-How service agents submit service requests
+To submit service requests for customers

-Service agents can submit service requests for users directly from the Smart Recorder in Smart IT without opening BMC Digital Workplace or the Request Entry console separately.
+Service agents can submit service requests for customers directly from the Smart Recorder in Smart IT without opening BMC Digital Workplace or the Request Entry console separately.
 Submitting requests from Smart IT enables you to see relevant customer information and to review helpful resources while working on the current request.
 Submitted requests are associated with the customer's profile in Smart IT, are listed with other tickets in the Console, and can be located through a global search.
 You can open requests in Smart IT to review the approval status and to check the progress of fulfillment steps.

 Available SRDs depend upon the services defined in the service catalog and (if enabled by the SRM Administrator) entitlement rules that determine which services customers are allowed to see based on criteria such as the company or groups to which the customer belongs.
 The administrator can also define rules to determine which individuals or groups can submit requests on behalf of others.
 For example, managers might be able to submit requests to grant computer access on behalf of their employees.